darrylyeo/nectar-lang/pkg/README.md

 @Nectar is invented by $who?
 What is @Earth?
 Does @Earth have an equatorial_radius greater than 6000 km?
-Is the rank of @Earth higher than the rank of @Mars?
+Is the rank of @Earth closer than the rank of @Mars?
 ```

-A scope {} allows you to deal with distinct fragments of graphs.
-Scopes can have any label, and any statements, rules or aliases declared within will only apply to the queries inside.
+A **`scope {}`** allows you to create and operate within a temporary graph fragment.
+Scopes are annotated with a label, and any statements, rules or aliases declared within it will only apply to the queries inside.
+This can be helpful for testing multiple scenarios on a common set of entities, especially if there are conflicts in terminology.

 ```
 parallel_universe {